absolunet/docs-node-ioc/src/docs/01_getting-started/01_installation/en.md

         Require all granted

         # Here, we indicate that any requests made to "http://my-app.example.com"
-        # domain, on port 80, are actually made to "http://localhost:8080".
+        # domain, on port 80, is actually made to "http://localhost:8080".
         # If a request to the page "http://my-app.example.com/foo/bar" is made,
         # apache will resolve the response through "http://localhost:8080/foo/bar".